-The Fund expects to make distributions on a semi-annual basis.
-Subject to the Constitution, distributions (if any) will generally be paid within 14 Business Days of 31 December and within three months of 30 June.
+The Fund expects to make distributions on an annual basis.
+Subject to the Constitution, distributions (if any) will generally be paid within three months of 30 June.
 Distributions are expected but not guaranteed.

-At 30 June 2017, the Fund made \$nil distribution to unitholders.
+At 30 June 2018, the Fund made no distribution to unitholders.